 The great thing about vacation rental tv shows is that it doesn’t feel like you’re working.
 The ones that make it to your screen are always well-produced and are entertaining and enjoyable to watch during your downtime.
-It’s a relaxing, low-effort way to stay in touch with the industry.
+It’s a relaxing, low-effort way to stay in touch with the industry and see some amazing vacation rentals.
 Here’s our list of the 16 property TV shows that every vacation rental host should see.

 A Netflix original series that was first released in 2021, The World’s Most Amazing Vacation Rentals follows three travelers to different vacation rentals around the world.
 These vacation rentals are showcased in three categories per location: Luxury, Unique, and Budget.

 Because each episode focuses on one budget, one luxury, and one unique vacation rental per location, every type of host will find inspiration for their specific type of rental property.

 What’s more, if you offer budget property rental options, you will still be able to adapt ideas even from the luxury rentals because the show does a great job of highlighting what appeals to the traveler in each scenario.
 The show will inspire you to think beyond just your property, but the whole experience you can offer guests too.

 The show has released two seasons in its first two years, indicating how popular the show was among Netflix viewers.
 The production quality is of a high standard and vacation rental owners can find a lot of hidden gems and inspiration throughout the series.
 However, because it is a show that features vacation rentals worldwide, a lot of the experiences showcased in the different countries may be impractical for you to offer at your vacation rentals.

 Scott’s Vacation House Rules, which can be viewed on HGTV Canada, follows real estate expert Scott McGillivray as he helps rental owners transform their tired and run-down properties into fresh, money-earning rentals.